bloudermilk/caniusemailboxyet/README.md

 ## Hacking the Mailbox reservation API

-I used [this guide](https_guide) to intercept the HTTPS traffic on my iPhone and grab the request parameters to send to the API.
+I used [this guide][https_guide] to intercept the HTTPS traffic on my iPhone and grab the request parameters to send to the API.
+Once you're intercepting traffic you need to open the app and let Mailbox check your position.
+You'll see it making requests every 2-3 seconds.
+Click on any of these requests and look at the request parameters and URL, then set the environment variables on your machine based on that information.

 [https_guide]: http://www.tuaw.com/2011/02/21/how-to-inspect-ioss-http-traffic-without-spending-a-dime/